Vaults

 Bad debts can be either amortized (spread out, gradually being reduced over time) or handled manually.

-Operates via traditional function calls, or message signatures based on the EIP-712 standard.
+Operates via traditional function calls, or message signatures based on the EIP-712arrow-up-right standard.

 5. Time locks